zikozee/data-structure-and-algorithm/src/main/java/com/zikozee/dsalg/sorting/README.md

 ## Selection Sort   (Sinking sort)
-- we repeatedly find the minimum element and move it to the sorted part of array to make unsorted part sorted
+- select the smallest element in the array and move it to the beginning of the array by swapping with the front element
--
+- we do this repeatedly for each element

 - Time Complexity:  0(N^2)
 - Space Complexity: O(1)
 - WHEN TO USE